Ada-Developers-Academy/core-about-ada/about-ada/learning-goals.md

 - Communicate about Code
     - Apply coding and communication skills combined to team-based software development
 - Prepare Themselves for Industry
-    - Successful internship in software development and future career
+    - Complete successful internship in software development and future career
     - Combine their code skills and job-preparation workshops to prepare themselves for a successful internship in software development
 - Build Communities rooted in Social Justice
     - Integrate skills learned from social justice, advocacy, diversity, equity, and inclusivity to co-author a supportive learning community